syncfusion-content/javascript-docs/js/Spreadsheet/Getting-Started.md

 The Spreadsheet control provides options to create chart through API and Ribbon.
 The chart can be created using ribbon similar to excel and to create using API, `XLChart.createChart()` should be called with the following parameters.

-1. Range - Chart data from the range
+1. Range - Chart data from the range.
-2. Chart options - for setting its width, height, type e.t.c
+2. Chart options - for setting its width, height, type e.t.c.

 {% highlight html %}
 <div id='Spreadsheet'></div>